backdrop-contrib/date/README.md

 The date_context module is not included because it requires the Context module.

 <h2>Status</h2>
-This port to Backdrop is ready for installation and testing
+This port to Backdrop is ready for installation and testing.
+7th June - Main module and Date API module have been revised and basic functions work.
+Others to follow.

 <h2>Help & Documentation</h2>